pytroll/pyresample/docs/source/geo_def.rst

 Geometry definitions
 ====================
-The module :mod:`pyresample.geometry <geometry>` contains classes for describing different kinds of types of remote sensing data geometries.
+The module :mod:`pyresample.geometry` contains classes for describing different kinds of types of remote sensing data geometries.
 The use of the different classes is described below.

 Remarks
 -------

-All longitudes and latitudes provided to :mod:`pyresample.geometry <geometry>` must be in degrees.
+All longitudes and latitudes provided to :mod:`pyresample.geometry` must be in degrees.
 Longitudes must additionally be in the [-180;+180[ validity range.

-As of version 1.1.1, the :mod:`pyresample.geometry <geometry>` contructors will check the range of longitude values, send a warning if some of them fall outside validity range, and automatically correct the invalid values into [-180;+180[.
+As of version 1.1.1, the :mod:`pyresample.geometry` contructors will check the range of longitude values, send a warning if some of them fall outside validity range, and automatically correct the invalid values into [-180;+180[.

-Use function :func:`utils.wrap_longitudes <utils.wrap_longitudes>` for wrapping longitudes yourself.
+Use the function :func:`pyresample.utils.wrap_longitudes` for wrapping longitudes yourself.

 AreaDefinition
 --------------

-The cartographic definition of grid areas used by Pyresample is contained in an object of type :class:`AreaDefinition <geometry.AreaDefinition>` The following arguments are needed to initialize an area:
+The cartographic definition of grid areas used by Pyresample is contained in an object of type :class:`AreaDefinition <pyresample.geometry.AreaDefinition>` The following arguments are needed to initialize an area:

 * **area_id** ID of area